-While you may not necessarily be in the healthcare sector, this “off-brand” content is acceptable, as people would want to keep themselves informed about the virus.
+While you may not necessarily be in the healthcare sector, this “off-brand” content is acceptable, as people want to keep themselves informed about the virus.
 Use different media such as photos, GIFs, and videos.
 As always, cite credible sources.
 If you want to keep your content brand-related, do it with tact and empathy in mind.

 As for entertaining posts, maximize interactive content that will engage your audience.
 Polls are a good choice.
 Ask your audience what their top grocery essentials are or how they’re coping with their lockdown situation.

 Make Your Website More Visible

 As mentioned, consumers are most likely online, coping with the boredom of being on lockdown.
-If you want to catch them, then, be where they are, especially when they search for your products and services.
-Search engine optimization is your best marketing strategy, in this aspect.
+If you want to catch them, then be where they are, especially when searching for your products and services.
+Search engine optimization is your best marketing strategy in this aspect.
 In a nutshell, you should have the following in place:

 - Run a technical website audit — Technical errors make it hard for Google to index or read your site.
 This is why it’s important to perform an audit, to know which parts of your website need fixing.

 - Re-evaluate your keyword strategy — Remember, keywords are the vehicle through which customers and clients find you.
 Understanding what phrases they use is a core component of a marketing strategy.
 Over time, though, search volume for keywords change.
 In fact, the very phrases change, especially in times of crisis.
-It becomes important then to reconsider what keywords you should prioritize, moving forward.
+It becomes important to reconsider what keywords you should prioritize moving forward.

 - Create targeted content — With fewer client and customer interactions, you will have more time to evaluate what specific topics your audience often brings up in actual sale exchanges.
 Ask each of your sales representatives to enumerate top questions they encounter from consumers, and incorporate these into your content.

-- Update your old content — Yes, Google likes fresh, new content, but it also rewards simple tweaks, like changing the date of your article to reflect the new version.
+- Update your old content — Yes, Google likes fresh, new content, but it also rewards simple tweaks, like changing your article’s date to reflect the new version.
 Include sprucing up old blogs in your marketing plan.

 7. Improve Your Local SEO